advact/phishing-service-api-scripts/Get-open-elearning/README.md

 # Get-open-elearning

 This script is used to notify supervisors when their subordinate has an open E-Learning course in our advact Learn.
-It scans for open E-Learnings of the last day, and sends an e-mail to each supervisor with the report.
+It scans for Users with an open E-Learning and sends an e-mail to each supervisor with the report.

 ## Requirements